jaysmkar/ML-end-to-end/README.md

-# This is my first commit
+## This is my on going project and I will be completing it soon.
+Till now setup.py file is only updated.
+I will be updating the logger and exception code soon.